CUBRID/cubrid-manual/en/admin/config.rst

     *   Parameter names are not case-sensitive.
     *   The name and value of a parameter must be entered in the same line.
-    *   An equal sign (=) can be used to configure the parameter value.
+    *   An equal sign (=) can be to configure the parameter value.
 Spaces are allowed before and after the equal sign.
     *   If the value of a parameter is a character string, enter the character string without quotes.
 However, use quotes if spaces are included in the character string.

 **Using SQL Statements**